High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: Experimental setup and methodology

-As noted previously, accurate estimation of the friction velocity \( \ut \) is essential in high-\( \ret \) APG TBL studies, as it serves as a fundamental scaling parameter for turbulence statistics (at least in weak to moderate APG regimes).
-In the present study, oil-film interferometry (OFI) was used at each measurement location to obtain an accurate and independent estimate of \( \ut \).
-Silicone oil droplets (\( \mu_{\mathrm{oil}} = 50 \) cSt) were placed on optically transparent wall inserts and illuminated from below using a monochromatic light source.
-The thinning rate of the oil, which is directly related to the mean wall shear stress, was measured by imaging the temporally evolving interference fringes.
+\az{Streamwise velocities were measured at several wall-normal locations using a single hot-wire made in-house from Wollaston wire mounted on a Dantec 55P15 probe.
+The wire was etched to a sensing diameter \( d = 2.5\,\mu\mathrm{m} \) with fixed aspect ratio \( l/d = 200 \), giving a nominal length \( l = 0.5\,\mathrm{mm} \) and resulting in viscous-scaled lengths \( l^+ = 11{-}16 \) across all cases.
+To resolve the energetic hierarchy of scales in the TBL, the sampling time \( T_S \) was chosen to satisfy \( T_S U_{\infty}/\delta \ge 20{,}000 \).
+The sampling frequency was fixed at 50 kHz and the signal was low-pass filtered at 25 kHz.
+The resulting viscous-scaled sampling intervals \( t_S^+ = \ut^2 /(f_S \nu) \) ranged from 0.08 to 0.31, sufficient to resolve the relevant small-scale turbulence.
+Further details of the experimental apparatus and calibration methods are available in \citep{deshpande}.} OFI was used at each streamwise measurement location (except $x=x_c$) to obtain an accurate and independent estimate of \( \ut \).
 Further details of the OFI methodology implemented in the present APG TBL experiments are provided in \citet{marusic2024turbulent}.
-Taking into account uncertainties associated with oil viscosity calibration, interference pattern resolution, and potential contamination of the oil droplets, the estimated uncertainty in the measured friction velocity is approximately $\pm 1$\%.
+Taking into account uncertainties associated with oil viscosity calibration, interference pattern resolution, and potential contamination of the oil droplets, the estimated uncertainty in the measured friction velocity was approximately $\pm 1$\%.